jart/landlock-make/README.md

 specification doesn't include `inet` or `dns`, then Landlock Make won't need to spawn monitor processes, which is more efficient, since pledge() will block the socket system calls in pure in-kernel BPF code.

-#### `.STRICT = BOOL`

-Disables implicit unveiling and $PATH searching.

-Using this setting is recommended, but it's disabled by default in order to offer a gentler path for folks to get accustomed to the Landlock Make way of doing things.

-This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

-Valid truth values are `1` or `true` case insensitively.
-Other values are false.

 #### `.UNSANDBOXED = BOOL`